A Flat Triangular Structure Based on a Multi-Chained Form: Introduction

 which is called the \textit{chained form} \cite{martin_feedback_1994}, see also \cite{murray_nilpotent_1994}.
 In \cite{li_characterization_2013}, this normal form was extended by a drift compatible with the triangular structure yielding the \textit{extended chained form}.
 More general triangular forms presented in \cite{bououden_triangular_2011, gstottner_flat_2021, gstottner_structurally_2022, gstottner_triangular_2024, hartl_triangular_2025} were motivated by the extended chained form and enable constructive procedures for the computation of flat outputs.

 Our focus, however, is on control-affine systems \eqref{eq:ai_sys_m} with at least three inputs (\(m+1\ge 3\)).
 In the driftless case, a structurally flat triangular form is given by the \mbox{\emph{extended Goursat normal form}} which is a special case of a multi-chained form \cite{murray_nonholonomic_1993, murray_nilpotent_1994}.
 Restricting further to chains of equal length (i.e., \mbox{$k_1=\cdots=k_m=k$}) yields the \emph{canonical contact form} that admits a complete geometric characterization \cite{respondek_transforming_2001, RespondekCanonicalContactSystems2002}.

-Allowing a drift that preserves this triangular structure leads to the \emph{canonical contact form with compatible drift} \cite{LiMultiinputControlaffineSystems2016}:
+Allowing a drift that preserves this triangular structure leads to the \emph{canonical contact form with compatible drift} \cite{LiMultiinputControlaffineSystems2016}